WobL256/csgo-legacy-hazedump/README.md

 You could also get hazedump and do it yourself but if you're that lazy to not do that, that's why I created this repo for you ;)

+Please note that I will not be updating the dumps found on this repo, maybe only if I randomly happen to dump it again.
+So please check the last update on the file you're about to use because it may become outdated (even tho I highly doubt that because the game isn't getting updates anymore).